Skip to content

 [servers]

-# "dev" is used for managing OS package vulnerabilities on FutureVuls.
+# dev is for managing OS package vulnerabilities on FutureVuls

 [servers.dev]